Annmochii/Annmochii/README.md

 ### Hi there, I'm Anna 👋

-I am a Computer Science freshman at the Brazilian University of Vila Velha
+I am a Computer Science freshman at the Brazilian University of Vila Velha and I also study UX/UI Design at the Britsh Scholl of Creative Arts and Technology.

 - 🌱 I'm currently learning HTML, CSS, JavaScript and SQL.
 - 🍅 I have a special interst in Front-End development and UX/UI Design.